 - A. The work must be created specifically for the eligible feature-length motion picture. - B. The work must be the result of a creative interaction between the filmmaker(s) and the composer(s) and/or songwriter(s) who have been engaged to work directly on the motion picture. - C. The work must be recorded for use in the motion picture prior to any other usage, including public performance or exploitation through any media whatsoever. - D. Only the principal composer(s) or songwriter(s) responsible for the conception and execution of the work as a whole shall be eligible for an award.
-Expressly excluded from eligibility are all of the following: - 1. music supervisors - 2. partial contributors (i.e., any writer not responsible for the overall design of the work)

-- 3. contributors working on speculation - 4. producers and/or arrangers not responsible for the creation of the original song or score - E. A score shall not be eligible if: - 1. it has been diluted by the use of pre-existing music, or - 2. it has been diminished in impact by the predominant use of songs or any music not composed specifically for the film by the submitting composer, or - 3. it has been assembled from the music of more than one composer. - F. No more than one statuette will normally be given in the Original Score category.
-A second statuette may be awarded when two composers function as equal collaborators in producing the score, each contributing a substantial amount of original music for the film. - G. No more than two statuettes will normally be given in the Original Song category.
+Expressly excluded from eligibility are all of the following: - 1. music supervisors - 2. partial contributors (i.e., any writer not responsible for the overall design of the work) - 3. contributors working on speculation - 4. producers and/or arrangers not responsible for the creation of the original song or score - E. A score shall not be eligible if: - 1. it has been diluted by the use of pre-existing music, or - 2. it has been diminished in impact by the predominant use of songs or any music not composed specifically for the film by the submitting composer, or - 3. it has been assembled from the music of more than one composer. - F. No more than one statuette will normally be given in the Original Score category.
+A second statuette may be awarded when two credited composers function as equal collaborators, each contributing fully to the original dramatic underscore for the film.
+In cases where three or more credited composers function as equal collaborators, a single statuette may be awarded to the group.
+Each composer must agree to the single "group statuette" option by signing and returning a Group Award form prior to the submission deadline.
+Final determination of the awardable composers in the group will be made by the Music Branch Executive Committee. - G. No more than two statuettes will normally be given in the Original Song category.
 A third statuette may be awarded when there are three essentially equal writers of a song.
 The Music Branch Executive Committee has the right, in what it alone determines to be a very rare and extraordinary circumstance, to award a fourth statuette.
 In cases where an established musical group has authored a song, a single statuette may be awarded under the group name in place of individual statuettes for each songwriter.
-Each of the credited songwriters must agree to the single "group statuette" option by signing and returning a Group Award Form prior to the submission deadline.
+Each of the credited songwriters must agree to the single "group statuette" option by signing and returning a Group Award form prior to the submission deadline.
 Requests for a group statuette are subject to final approval by the Music Branch Executive Committee. - H. In the case of an original musical, the composer or adapter of the instrumental score may qualify for an award if his or her contribution is deemed relevant and substantial. - I. The Music Branch Executive Committee shall resolve all rules interpretations and all questions of eligibility. - J. It is within the sole and confidential discretion of the Board of Governors to determine what awards, if any, shall be given.